 This year, we’re on target to pilot our systems in Scotland, Bangladesh and Zambia.
-We’ll be piloting in other areas in 2019.
 We also want to create training and entrepreneurship opportunities in developing countries.

 “Our ultimate goal?
 To help provide clean, safe drinking water for 10 million people within the next 10 years.”
 Clean Water Wave founder, Stephanie Terreni Brown

 What challenges have you faced along the way?

 Same as any start-up, but it’s the challenges that drive us!
 They make us more determined to keep going and succeed.

 What is your greatest achievement?

 Getting positive feedback from potential clients about our system.
 Knowing that there’s a huge demand and support for what we’re doing is brilliant.